-In the first quarter of the fiscal year, the Pentagon awarded its prestigious $10 billion Joint Enterprise Defense Infrastructure (JEDI) contract to Microsoft.
+In the first quarter of the fiscal year, the Pentagon awarded Microsoft its prestigious $10 billion Joint Enterprise Defense Infrastructure (JEDI) contract.

 That's because if you've been reading up on this contract, you would know it was riddled with disputes.
 One of which was a bid protest made by Oracle Corporation.
-Then, right after Microsoft was awarded, it was expected Amazon Web Services would file one as well.
+Then, right after Microsoft was awarded, Amazon Web Services was expected to file one as well.

-In this blog post, we're going to give you the rundown on bid protests.
+This blog post will give you a rundown on bid protests.

 - What is a bid protest?

 - Where do I file a bid protest?

 - How should I approach bid protests?